Heron Island Itinerary

 Days 2–4: Heron Island—Great Barrier Reef Marine Park

-After breakfast, take a short flight to Heron Island where we'll spend three days exploring the Great Barrier Reef.
+Fly from Brisbane to Gladstone this morning, then board a helicopter from Gladstone to Heron Island, absorbing the immensity of the offshore coral wilderness from above.
+On Heron Island, we'll spend three days exploring the Great Barrier Reef.
 The barrier reef stretches over 1,400 miles along the coast of Queensland in the Coral Sea, comprising 900 islands and more than 2,900 individual reefs.
 It is the world's largest coral reef and home to an extraordinary variety of marine life—earning it designations as a UNESCO World Heritage Site and one of the Seven Wonders of the Natural World.
 Heron Island is an evergreen coral cay that began forming about 6,000 years ago at the southern end of the Great Barrier Reef.
 It became a national park in 1943, and a University of Queensland research station has operated here since 1951.

 Staying in a protected sanctuary at the heart of the ecosystem, we’ll explore clear ocean waters teeming with turtles, fish, rays, reef sharks and more.
 Of the six species of marine turtle found along the Great Barrier Reef, we'll search Heron Reef for loggerhead, hawksbill and nearly 4,000 local green sea turtles, many of which nest here.
 Witness humpback whales migrating north from June to September, and look for myriad rays.
 Heron Reef is frequented by blacktip, whitetip and lemon sharks, and at low tide we might spot the unusual epaulette shark that resides in shallow, low-oxygen waters and moves by seemingly “walking” as it bends its body from side to side and pushes off the ground with its pectoral and pelvic fins.